dawu415/cf-dotnetcore-samples/Core/System/Environment/EnvironmentVariables_JSON.NET/README.md

 # Cloud Foundry Environment Variables Sample Application
-This application demonstrates how to access environment variables within an application.
-This utilises a helper class, CFEnvironmentVariables, to cleanly access (or get access to) the environment variables.
+This application demonstrates how to access environment variables within an application using JSON.NET This utilises a helper class, CFEnvironmentVariables, to cleanly access (or get access to) the environment variables.
 In addition, it also shows an implementation approach to using dependency injection.